 IHT is not strictly a charge on gifts but is based instead on the concept of a ‘transfer of value’.
 A transfer of value is a disposition which reduces the value of a person’s estate.
 An outright gift is a clear example of a transfer of value and so the two terms tend to overlap.

-However, a gift connotes some donative intent which is not implicit in the definition of a transfer of value.
-The IHT legislation makes specific provision for this because dispositions which have no gratuitous intent are not transfers of value, nor are dispositions for the maintenance of the family.
+However, a gift involves some donative intent which is not implicit in the definition of a transfer of value.
+The IHT legislation makes specific provision for this because

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.